 In addition to being an alumnus of Virginia Theological Seminary in Alexandria, Virginia, he is a graduate of Williams College in Williamstown, Massachusetts and of the Law School of Wake Forest University in Winston-Salem, North Carolina.

-Bishop Howard and his wife Marie have two sons: Augustus, age 28, is a graduate of Duke University Law School and Charles, age 25 is a graduate student at the New York Institute of Fine Arts.
+Bishop Howard and his wife Marie have two sons: Augustus is a graduate of Duke University Law School and is currently a doctoral student at the University of Cambridge, while Charles is a doctoral student at the New York Institute of Fine Arts.